 Eyeing the resort map, Laurel decided with a nod that heading to the top of the mountain and skiing chair-side would be an achievable goal by early spring.
-The first step toward that goal would be with Jacob today.
 Directly outside the rental shop, gear in hand, Laurel met her instructor Jacob aka "Jake" Leigh, who immediately took her under his capable wing.

 Without even having to ride a lift, her learning had begun.
 First it was familiarization with equipment followed by a basic understanding of body position.
 Once the ever-important “How do I stop?” skill was explained, Laurel had her first taste of sliding on skis.

 Fast-forward 20-minutes and Laurel had mastered the Little Rascal handle tow.
 It wasn't long until I watched as she made her first controlled and very steady turns in the designated beginner area.

 Blue: fun with friends on HBMR intermediate runs